scalar/scalar/packages/components/README.md

 ## Usage

-In your main setup file (main.ts etc)
+To get started, import the CSS styles in your main setup file (e.g., main.ts, index.ts, or App.vue):

 ```ts
 import '@scalar/components/style.css'
 ```

-Then to use the components
+Then, you can use the components in your Vue components.
+Here’s an example:

 ```vue
 <script setup lang="ts">